18F/handbook/_pages/policies/travel-and-leave-policies/first-time-travel-get-in-concur.md

 [Back to Last Page](/first-time-travel-get-in-concur-start) [Next to Travel Card](/first-time-travel-travel-card)

 1. To access [Concur](http://travel.gsa.gov/), you’ll first need to get a **“travel vendor ID”**.
-You can do this by filling out [the EFT form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_Ebb0FFZ29RR0JmVVk/view?usp=sharing).

-2.  **Attach your completed EFT form** to [this pre-populated email](https://mail.google.com/mail/?view=cm&ui=2&tf=0&fs=1&to=kc-vendor.number.requests%40gsa.gov&su=Request%20to%20Obtain%20Employee%20ID&body=To%20KC%20Vendor%2C%0A%0ACould%20I%20please%20have%20my%20employee%20ID%3F%0A%0AThank%20you%2C%0A) and send.
-([_Having trouble with the link?_](#having-trouble)) Since the EFT form contains personal information, best practice is to encrypt it and add a password before sending over email.
-Share the password to the file using a different method of contact, like a phone call.
-See [Sensitive information]({{site.baseurl}}/sensitive-information/), "Password-protected file".

-3. Wait for a reply to this email.
-You’ll get a number like **E000xxxxx** in the reply, which is important for the next step. _While you wait, you might want to get a start on [getting a travel card](/first-time-travel-travel-card)_.

-4. Fill out [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing) (minus the EFT enrollment form that you already did on page 3).
+The easiest way to do this is to email kc-travel.finance@gsa.gov and request your vendor ID, and that payroll banking information can be used to generate this.
+    * In case the travel finance team is unable to locate your payroll banking information, they may request that you complete [the EFT form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_Ebb0FFZ29RR0JmVVk/view?usp=sharing) and will provide instructions on how you can send this information to them securely.
+    * While you wait for the ID number to be generated (which can take up to 1 business day), you may get started on [applying for the GSA travel card](/first-time-travel-travel-card).

+2. Once you receive the vendor ID number (should look like **E000xxxxx**), complete the [CGE Access Request Form](https://drive.google.com/a/gsa.gov/file/d/0B0Kck5dqF_EbM3ZRaHRqRHFWSzA/view?usp=sharing), minus the EFT enrollment form.
 Either an electronic or ink signature is fine.
-Don't forget to get your supervisor's signature as well! _Not sure about a particular field?
+Don't forget to get your supervisor's signature as well!

+*_Not sure about a particular field?
 Get help by reading the_ [_FAQ below_](#frequently-asked-questions)

-5. Email completed CGE form to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov). _Do not email it to cge-access-requests@gsa.gov,_ as the form specifies.
+3. Email completed CGE form to [tts-travel@gsa.gov](mailto:tts-travel@gsa.gov). _Do not email it to cge-access-requests@gsa.gov,_ as the form specifies.
 Only email it to tts-travel@gsa.gov.
+Your account will be set up before [the next travel office hours](https://sites.google.com/a/gsa.gov/tts-office-hours/), which you can also book any time if you have questions.

 [Next Step: First-Time Travel - Get a Travel Card](/first-time-travel-travel-card)

-### Having Trouble?
-If this link does not automatically open up a gmail window for the the Employer request, please email:  kc-vendor.number.requests@gsa.gov and in the body of your message, ask for an Employee ID.
-Be sure to attach your completed EFT form.

 ### Frequently Asked questions